 It is evident that technology will fundamentally transform our industry in the coming decade.
 However, the world of tech is so diverse and complex that it can seem daunting to someone who does not come from a specialist background.
 For this issue, WeAr asked experts around the world what technologies fashion professionals should be keeping an eye on right now.
 We have grouped their discussion points into several key topics.

-Dr. Ivan Poupyrev, ounder and lead of Jacquard by Google initiative at Google; Director of Engineering, Google ATAP
+Dr. Ivan Poupyrev, founder and lead of the ‘Jacquard by Google’ initiative at Google; Director of Engineering, Google ATAP

-Joseph Kearins, Strategy Manager Global Consumer Industries, IBM
+Joseph Kearins, Strategy Manager – Global Consumer Industries, IBM

 Sandrine Deveaux, Managing Director, Farfetch Store of the Future